-Many of our students, families, and customers are struggling with basic needs during the stay-at-home order.
+Many of our students, families, and customers are struggling with basic needs during the pandemic.
 We launched a delivery service to provide:

 - Food from the Mercer Street Friends food bank

-- Home-made masks, made by our own staff and volunteers, including Social Profit Center tenants Inspired Threads
+- More than 1,000 home-made masks, made by our own staff and volunteers, including Social Profit Center tenants Inspired Threads

 - School supplies and activities for young children, provided in partnership with Princeton University